-We are currently working with Shrevewood Elementary School in Fairfax County, VA.
-We have brought together a group of 20 students who the counselors have hand-picked for our after school book club.
-The curriculum for this book club was created to support identity development, an understanding and practice of empathy, and an increased sense of belonging.
-Literature anchors our curriculum and is used as a tool to lead discussion and launch us into activities.
-We have chosen to read: The First Rule of Punk by Celia Perez.
+This spring we completed the pilot of our Art & Storytelling Book Club at Shrevewood Elementary School in Fairfax County.
+School counselors hand-picked a group of 20 students for this program.
+The curriculum was created to support identity development, an understanding and practice of empathy, and an increased sense of belonging.
+Literature, which anchors the curriculum, is used as a tool to lead discussion and introduce activities.
+With the support of our Children's Literature Consultant, Cassie Sheets, we thoughtfully chose: The First Rule of Punk by Celia Perez.

-While I have learned a lot through the last 9 weeks of the program (3 weeks left to go).
-I think the greatest take-a-way is how important the topic of identity really is.
-The growth in either of either empathy or belonging in our curriculium is dependent upon their understanding of who they are.
-For example, how could we possibly reach a true belonging with others if we do not first know who we truly are?
-How could we truly know who others are (providing them a sense of belonging) without then understanding and practicing empathy?
+While I learned a lot through this 12 week program, the greatest take-a-way is how important the topic of identity really is.
+How could we possibly reach a true belonging with others if we do not know who we truly are?
+How could we truly know who others are (providing them a sense of belonging) without understanding and practicing empathy?

 Children are not only beginning to ask others: What are you?, but they are also asking themselves, What am I?
 Am I American?
 Korean?
 Korean-American?
 Asian-American?
-The last four questions were presented to me during a 5 minute lunch conversation with my daughter and her friends in their school cafeteria.
-Children are crying out for definition.
+The last four questions came out of a real-life conversation with my 10 year old daughter and her friends during lunch at their school.
+This is real; children are crying out for definition!
 Are we providing it?
 At the very least, we should be sharing that culture is not a fixed construct but fluid and evolving over time, even within them.

-Let's take a step back from the effects of globalization on children and education and consider corporations.
-My husband works for Deloitte and I have seen how they have supported productivity and collaboration within their multicultural communities through personality tests, cross-cultural communication training, and team building exercises.
-This is the norm in any well established, growing, and healthy company.
+There are many facets to globalization and the effects on children and education are varied and complex.
+However, I think that we can learn something from corporations.
+My husband works for Deloitte which has more than 100 firms worldwide.
+I have seen how they have supported productivity and collaboration within their multicultural communities: personality tests, cross-cultural communication training, team building exercises, etc. This is the norm in any well-established, growing, and healthy global company.
 It makes sense!
-If a company is going to succeed internationally they have to invest in unifying their global communities.
+If a company is going to succeed internationally, they have to invest in unifying their global communities.

-How are we investing in our schools global communities?
-I would argue that this is an even greater imperative for our children.
+How are we investing in our schools' global communities?
+I would argue that it is even more important for our children to be supported with tools and skills to grow global competence.
 They are at a vulnerable state of development and the impact we have on them now will shape the type of working professional they become.
-Self-assessment and identity development is a crucial first step.
+Children are our future global problem solvers and world leaders.
+Self-assessment and identity development will be a necessity for humanity.

-During our book club we made a production out of presenting our students with their strengths.
-We printed each individual strength out, laminated them, and put them on an “o” ring for club members to clip to their backpacks; which many of them did.
-They have taken ownership of their strengths.
+During our book club we made a production out of presenting them with their strengths, complete with a drum roll.
+We also created individual cards with their strengths written on them to clip with an “o” ring to their backpacks, which many of them did.
 Their strengths have become an anchor for them amidst the cultural complexity that exists within them and around them.
-Regardless of where they are in the world, what language they are speaking, or custom they are practicing, they know they can be confidant in the strengths they have.
+Regardless of where they are in the world, what language they are speaking, or custom they are practicing, they can be confident in their strengths.